Nonlinear Classical Fields: Nonlinear electromagnetic field

 where the constant $g$ determinate the scale of electromagnetic potential.
 This jet of electromagnetic field needs to compare with usual, ${eU}$, jet of a particle if the questions about C-symmetry arise.

-For a current of w-field, ${{\delta L_3}/{\delta U}}$, all above arguments are true.
-Only the restriction on first coefficient is questionable, the interaction lagrangian may contain the term ${L_3\sim U^2}$.
-For simplicity the self-interaction of w-field is neglected.
+For current of w-field, ${{\delta L_u}/{\delta U}}$, all above arguments are true.
+Only the restriction on first coefficient is questionable, the interaction lagrangian may contain the term ${L_u\sim U^2}$.
+For simplicity the self-interaction of w-field is neglected, only the interaction of w-field with electromagnetic jet holds.